 Numbers will be sequential - Each new record will usually add 1 to the largest number (there are occasional times when numbers might be skipped)

 Frequently asked questions

 Used in a smart field to combine with other letters/numbers

 Any other time you'd like to assign a unique number for each record!

 What happens when I convert an existing number field into an auto-number field?

-Before trying to convert an existing number field to an auto-number field, make sure that every value that's currently set to the field is unique.
+Before trying to convert an existing number field to an auto-number field, make sure that every value that's currently set to the field is unique (i.e. no two records currently share the same number).
 Auto-number fields must be unique in Beacon.

 Note: To check if every number is unique, filter your records for where the number 'is not unique'.
 This will show you any duplicates.
-If Beacon says there's still duplicates, there will likely be an archived record with the duplicate number.
+If Beacon says there's still duplicates, there will likely be a deleted record with the duplicate number.

-Beacon takes the maxmium number in your field, and starts an automatic counter from there.
+Beacon takes the maximum number in your field, and starts an automatic counter from there.

 If there are any existing records that have this field blank, Beacon will automatically set a unique number for these records.